Mayankkatheriya/Mct_4/Namisha_Payment-integration/README.md

 Welcome to the Beauty Products website!
 Select your shade and explore a wide range of beauty products.
 This website provides a user-friendly interface to view and purchase beauty products with ease.

+## Project Structure
+The project is organized into several key directories:

+- **css:** Contains the stylesheets used for styling the website. `products.css` handles the styling of product-related elements.

+- **img:** Houses images used in the project.
+The beauty product images are stored here.

+- **js:** Contains JavaScript files. `products.js` includes functions for handling product-related interactions, while `razorpay-script.js` holds the Razorpay integration script.

+- **sounds:** Includes sound files for a delightful user experience.
+The `thank-you-for-shopping-garvins.mp3` file plays when a successful purchase occurs.

+- **vendor:** Holds external libraries and stylesheets, such as `animate.css`, `toastr.min.css`, and `font-awesome.min.css`.

 ## Introduction
 This HTML, CSS, and JavaScript-based website allows users to browse various beauty products, add them to the cart, and make secure payments using the Razorpay API.
 The website is designed with a responsive layout and features a modern and attractive design.